sboesebeck/morphium/Morphium Documentation.md

 In this case, there is some Data created, which puts the name of some superheroes in a mongo.
 Searching for the text ist something different than searching via regular expressions, because Text Indexes are way more efficient in that case.

-If you need more information on text indexes, have a look at Mongodbs documentation and take a look at the Tests for TextIndexes within the sourcecode of _Morphium_.
+If you need more information on text indexes, have a look at MongoDBs documentation and take a look at the Tests for TextIndexes within the source code of _Morphium_.

 ### capped collections